MaximeGaudin/xml2latex/README.md

 In fact, you have 2 use cases :

 - You have to convert xml file not written for that purpose : Then get prepared to hack latex
-- You have to write a xml fil espacially for being converted to latex : Yeah, it will be cake walk !
+- You have to write a xml file espacially for being converted to latex : Yeah, it will be cake walk !

 Indeed, xml2latex supports attributes and the last xml will be better if written like :
 	<annuaire>